naninovel/docs/docs/en/guide/backgrounds.md

 ## Diced Sprite Backgrounds

-Built with an open source [SpriteDicing](https://github.com/elringus/SpriteDicing) package, `DicedSpriteBackground` implementation allows to significantly reduce build size and texture memory by reusing texture areas of the background sprites when the associated textures contain mostly similar data.
+Built with an open source [SpriteDicing](https://github.com/elringus/SpriteDicing) package, `DicedSpriteBackground` implementation allows you to significantly reduce build size and texture memory by reusing texture areas of the background sprites when the associated textures contain mostly similar data.

 Diced background is very similar to diced character implementation; see the [diced characters guide](/guide/characters#diced-sprite-characters) for the setup and usage instructions.